iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 - `    U7C010:      Not Hispanic or Latino: Population of one race: Some Other Race alone`

 #### A note on race vs ethnicity in the Census especially w.r.t.
 Hispanic Ethnicity
-You who might be unfamiliar with this distinction between race and Hispanic ethnicity: The Census Bureau allows you to self-identify as someone who comes from a Latin American Spanish-speaking background.
+For those who might be unfamiliar with the distinction between race and Hispanic ethnicity: The Census Bureau allows you to self-identify as someone who comes from a Latin American Spanish-speaking background.
 You can be any race and be Hispanic.
-For ex: There are Peruvians who have Japanese roots and Afro-Latino people with roots in the Caribbean.
-Because we want a way to distinguish between those who are Hispanic (of any race, typically) and the Asian, Black, White, Native populations without Latin roots, we generally tend to separate these groups into Non-Hispanic Black, Asian, etc. from Hispanic of all races.
+For ex: There are Peruvians who have Japanese roots and Afro-Latino people with Caribbean backgrounds.
+Because we want a way to distinguish between those who are Hispanic (of any race, typically) and the Asian, Black, White, Native populations without Latin American roots, we generally tend to separate these groups into Non-Hispanic Black, Asian, etc. from Hispanic of all races.

 So, when we say "Asian", we mean "Non-Hispanic Asian".
 Also, in this case, we mean "Non-Hispanic Asian Alone", meaning that we are not going to include mixed-race-ethnicity groups (which is an increasing percentage of the population).